codefresh-io/docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

 ## Use a Helm repository in a Codefresh pipeline

-Once connected, inject any Helm repository context into Codefresh pipelines.
+Once you have set up Helm integrations in Codefresh, you can import single or multiple Helm repository contexts into your pipelines.
+Select the **Import from shared configuration** option in the "Environment Variables" section, and then select the Helm repository or Helm repositories to import into the pipeline.
+The repository settings are imported as environment variables into the pipeline, to use as needed.

-1. From the Pipelines page, select the pipeline into which to import the Helm configuation.
+1. From the Pipelines page, select the pipeline into which to import the Helm repository contexts.
 1. In the Workflows tab, do one of the following:
   * Click **Variables** on the right, and then click the **Settings** (gear) icon.
   * Click the context menu next to the settings icon.
-1. Click on **Import from/Add shared configuration**, and select the name of the repository.
+1. Click **Import from/Add shared configuration**, and select the name of the repository.
+1. To import more Helm registry contexts, repeat step 3.
-  The repository settings are injected as environment variables into the pipeline.
+  The settings for the Helm registry contexts are injected as environment variables into the pipeline.

 {% include image.html
 lightbox="true"